 Conduct research in biomaterials, including drug delivery, tissue engineering, microfluidics, and cells as materials.

 The Center for Nanoscale Systems (CNS) at Harvard is a node of the NNCI, a network of nanotechnology user facilities.
 Areas of current exploration at CNS include photonics and optical computing, biomimetics, low-temperature physics, graphene and other 2-D materials, diamond-based nanoscale sensors and computing elements, photovoltaics, fuel cells, energy storage, and many more.

 The Wyss Institute for Biologically Inspired Engineering aims to discover the engineering principles that Nature uses to build living things and to harnesses these insights to create biologically inspired materials and devices that will revolutionize healthcare and create a more sustainable world.
-Each Wyss Core Faculty can host 1 REU student.
+See the list of Wyss Core Faculty who can possibly host an REU student.

 CIQM is an NSF Science and Technology Center studying extraordinary new quantum materials with striking ‘non- conventional’ properties with the promise to transform signal processing and computation.
 Open to students at CIQM College Network Partners only - visit the CIQM website for more details.

 Many of our participating faculty have other opportunities in related areas such as alternative energy, bioengineering, and computer science.
 Please specify your research interest on your application.